 OASAS recommends and supports periodic surveys of middle and high school students as the best method for assessing a community's risk and protective factors that impair healthy youth development and lead to chronic illness and other negative consequences such as addictions, academic failure, violence and teen pregnancy.
 Youth surveys conducted in schools can also be used to evaluate the effectiveness of our prevention efforts over time.
 Research on the social development of youth has identified specific risk and protective factors that communities can modify to reduce these problem behaviors and also positively impact the academic and long-term success of our youth.
 While it is not possible for a single social institution to address all the factors, we strongly support the Federal SAMHSA Strategic Prevention Framework planning process to help focus the efforts of our many community, county and state partners, who together can make a measureable difference in improving the health and well being of all New Yorkers.

-OASAS continues to work with the nationally respected youth survey contractors: ISA PRIDE Surveys and Bach-Harrison LLC to improve and update the NYS OASAS Youth Development Survey (YDS) and the Prevention Needs Assessment (PNA) survey.
+OASAS continues to work with the nationally respected youth survey contractors, ISA PRIDE Surveys and Bach-Harrison LLC, to improve and update the NYS OASAS Youth Development Survey (YDS) and the Prevention Needs Assessment (PNA) survey.
 The YDS and the PNA are both based on the 'Communities That Care' Youth Survey and both measure the factors that predict levels of multiple youth problem behaviors such as substance use, school drop-out, delinquency, violence, and teen pregnancy.
-New 2011 updated versions of the YDS and PNA are now available for New York and include new items measuring additional underage drinking behavior and risk and protective factors to better support environmental prevention strategy planning and the OASAS Prevention Strategic Plan.
+Updated versions of the YDS and PNA are available for New York communities and include new items measuring underage drinking behavior and risk and protective factors to better support environmental prevention strategy planning.

 To learn more about these updated youth surveys visit these partners: